 What is the Chinese New Year?

 Chinese New Year is a Chinese festival celebrating the beginning of a new year based on the traditional Chinese lunar calendar.
 It is also known as the Spring Festival and celebrated by Chinese communities around the world.
 The first day of the new year is when the new full moon appears between the 21st of January and 20th February.
 Chinese New Year in Bangkok 2019 was on February 5th.
-In 2020 it will be on the 25th of January.
+In 2024 it will be on the 10th of February.
 According to the Chinese zodiac, each year represented by one of 12 animals.
 They are Rat, Ox, Tiger, Rabbit, Dragon, Snake, Horse, Goat, Monkey, Rooster, Dog and Pig.
-This year is the year of the Pig.
-2020 will be the year of the Rat.
+2024 will be the year of the dragon.

 The first day of Chinese New Year is known as Wan Chai or shopping day, people go out to shop for offerings.
 The second day is known as Wan Wai or worship day where people worship the gods and ancestral spirits.
 The third day is known as Wan Tieow or going out day where people visit and bless relatives.